spacemeat/humon/README.md

     ~/src/humon$ sudo install-linux.py

-This will place the built headers and libraries into the appropriate places so build tools can find them.
-(Currently just the headers and static lib are installed; the .so install is coming soon.)
+This will place the built headers and libraries and the [hux tool](#hux) into the appropriate places so build tools can find them.

 As an alternative to installing, you can simply copy the lib from `build/bin` and the headers from `include/humon` into your application's code.

 If you're building a Windows project in Visual Studio, and you want to use the static library, simply #include <humon/humon.h> or <humon/humon.hpp>, and link against the lib.
 If you want to use the DLL, define the HUMON_USING_DLL preprocessor symbol (either with a preceding #define or by passing `-DHUMON_USING_DLL` to the build) and link against the import lib.

 ### Humon version
-Humon uses three values in its language/API versioning scheme: `major.minor.revision` For changes that do not affect the API, the revision is incremented.
+Humon uses semver in its language/API versioning scheme: `major.minor.patch` For changes that do not affect the API or correct behavior, the patch is incremented.
 For changes that only add to the API but do not break builds or behaviors, the minor value is incremented.
 For breaking changes, the major value is incremented.
-The version will generally refer to the API version; the Humon format is considered stable.
+The version will generally refer to the C/C++ API version; the Humon format is considered stable.
 (Though of course, it's only Humon, and may not know of its own imperfections yet.)

 ## Design principles
 We're going to keep referencing JSON, as it's the model that Humon takes after.
 But we want it to be better, so the obvious thing to do is just fix the problems with JSON.
 Once we commit to designing a new format / language, we're free to make the rules.
 Rules should come from guiding principles: